NOAA-PSL/land-insert_spinup_rst/README.md

 To-do: think some more about snow temperature.

-Clara Draper, March 2025: from scripts from Jeff Whitaker, Mike Barlage,
-and Helin Wei.
+Clara Draper, March 2025: using insert script from Mike Barlage, and Helin Wei.

 ===================================